Unifying Search and Recommendation in LLMs via Gradient Multi-Subspace Tuning: Experiments

 \subsubsection{User intent understanding preservation analysis (RQ3).}

 A key concern raised in the introduction is that adapting LLMs with PEFT in unified S\&R can distort user intent understanding by overfitting to finetuned data and undermining the inherent language understanding and reasoning abilities of LLMs.
 To investigate whether GEMS better preserves such capability, we conduct an analysis comparing prediction consistency before and after fine-tuning.
 Concretely, we report the proportion of cases in which the base LLMs was correct but became incorrect after tuning.
-As shown in Table~\ref{tab:intent-preservation}, PEFT method (\ie, LoRA) exhibits a substantial share of disrupted cases across datasets, indicating that parameter-efficient updates can overwrite pre-trained representations in undesirable ways.
+As shown in Table~\ref{tab:intent-preservation}, PEFT (LoRA) exhibits a substantial share of disrupted cases across datasets, indicating that parameter-efficient updates can overwrite pre-trained representations in undesirable ways.
 In contrast, our method consistently reduces this disruption.

-The percentage of ``correct-before, incorrect-after'' cases is markedly lower under our methods for both S\&R, suggesting the capability to preserving the models's original language understanding an reasoning capability.
-Importantly, this preservation effect is not a byproduct of underfitting.
-The fine-tuned models using our method achieve superior task-specific performance relative to baselines.
-This suggests that our framework strikes a more favorable balance between specialization and retention of general capability of LLMs, which is essential for unifying S\&R.
+To provide an intuitive illustration of the disruptions, we summarize two representative cases observed in our analysis.
+For a user with a long history of purchasing sensitive-skin products, given the query ``Lightweight foundation for sensitive, acne-prone skin'', the PEFT baseline may prioritize popular but fragranced foundations, effectively relaxing the sensitivity constraints, whereas GEMS places products tailored to sensitive skin at the top, better adhering to the query-specific requirements.
+Similarly, for a user whose long-term preference is consistently small-dog health products but who recently clicked generic pet items, PEFT can drift toward cat-related recommendations, while GEMS remains aligned with the stable profile and recommends small-dog supplements and related dog products.
+Overall, these examples reflect that PEFT updates can bias the model toward spurious or short-term signals and weaken constraint-sensitive intent reasoning, whereas GEMS better preserves such intent interpretation under unified S\&R tuning.